xiaonengmiao/Cpp_Primer/Ch06/README.md

 if (val != 0)
 ```

+When the recursion termination condition becomes `var != 0`, two situations can happen :

+- case 1 : If the argument is positive, recursion stops at 0.(Note : There is one extra multiplication step though as the combined expression for factorial(5) reads 5 * 4 * 3 * 2 * 1 * 1.
+In terms of programming languages learning, such subtle difference probably looks quite trivial.
+In algorithms analysis and proof, however, this extra step may be super important.)
+- case 2 : if the argument is negative, recursion would never stop.
+As a result, a stack overflow would occur.

 ## Exercise 6.35

 > In the call to `factorial`, why did we pass `val - 1` rather than `val--`?

+the recursive function will always use `val` as the parameter. a *recursion* loop would happen.

 ## Exercise 6.43